 - Say hello to the Ostriches at Ostrich Land!

-- Explore worlds of the early Pennsylvania Mennonite settlers and the Edwardian Schoolmistress at Jordan Historical Museum.
+- Explore the worlds of the early Pennsylvania Mennonite settlers and the Edwardian Schoolmistress at Jordan Historical Museum.

 - Hike the Bruce Trail to the magnificent waterfalls of Ball’s Falls Conservation Area.

-- Explore Niagara’s Sonoma Valley – Twenty valley features over 50 vineyards that include many of the province’s best, boutique wineries.
+- Explore Niagara’s Sonoma Valley – Twenty Valley features over 50 vineyards that include many of the province’s best, boutique wineries.

 - Go cherry picking at Cherry Avenue Farms.